waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

 - They are included in instance price - different instance types come with different instance store volumes
 - **EXAM** - Unlike EBS volumes, you have to attach these volumes at launch time
 - Depending on the instance type, you are going to be allocated certain number of instance store volumes.
 You can chose to use them or not but you can't adjust this later
-- **Risk** - These instance store volumes are temporary - if your nstance is stopped and started again then it would be transferred to another EC2 host where it will again be connected to a new ephemeral instance store volume but the  data will be lost as this is a new EC2 host.
+- **Risk** - These instance store volumes are temporary - if your instance is stopped and started again then it would be transferred to another EC2 host where it will again be connected to a new ephemeral instance store volume but the  data will be lost as this is a new EC2 host.
 - Another risk is that if any instance store volume fails the data will be lost.
-These volumes are only temporary - they should not be used where persistance is required
+These volumes are only temporary - they should not be used where persistence is required
 - The size and number of volumes vary depending on the size and type of instance
 - Some instance type don't support instance store volumes
 - The key benefit of instance store is performance